NextCenturyCorporation/neon-dash/src/app/library/README.md

 1. When a **Search Component** is initialized (typically on page load), it will automatically run a search query using its configured attributes, dataset, and services.
 The query request is sent using the **SearchService** to the **Data Server** which passes the query to the datastore and returns the query results back to that **Search Component**.
 2. The **Search Component** transforms the query results into a [search data object](#search-data-object), combining each result with the query's corresponding aggregations and its filtered status.
-3. The **Search Component** sends the search data object to its corresponding visualization, either by calling the visualization's draw function itself or by emitting an event that notifies the application to send the search data object to the visualization.
+3. The **Search Component** sends the search data object to its corresponding visualization, either by calling the visualization's draw function itself or by emitting an event that notifies a custom event listener to send the search data object to the visualization.
 4. The visualization renders the search data.
 5. When a user's interaction with a visualization should generate a filter on some data (for example, clicking on an element), that visualization will dispatch an event to notify its corresponding **Filter Component**.
 6. When a **Filter Component** is notified with a filter event from its corresponding visualization, it will create a new filter and send it to the **FilterService**.